Uskok War: Second siege of Gradisca

 Giovanni de Medici left his command for health reasons, and was replaced by Prince Luigi d'Este.
 Although the Venetians surrounded Fort Stella, Albrecht von Wallenstein brought in reinforcements and supplies.
 He used his wealth, offering and commanding 200 horses for Archduke Ferdinand of Styria for the war and relieving the fortress of Gradisca from the Venetian siege.

 To block Austrian supplies from the valley, the Venetians considered occupying Sdraussina and Fogliano (south of Gradisca).
 Although the occupation was planned in detail by Don Giovanni de' Medici on 25 August 1617, it was not carried on because it was considered too dangerous and relief to the fort from the plateau continued.

 Although Ferdinand had only 4,000 soldiers to defend Gradisca, he received military, political, and financial support from Spain as part of a larger deal: Philip agreed to fight the Venetians and support Ferdinand as the next Holy Roman Emperor in return for the cession of Alsace, Finale Ligure, and Piombino.
 This led to a negotiated settlement between Ferdinand and the Venetians in which many Uskok pirates were executed or exiled, and a permanent Austrian garrison was installed in Senj.

 Peace

 In the face of ongoing hostilities, there was a yearning for peace on both sides.
 In anticipation of problems in Germany, Ferdinand wanted to break away from the commitment of the war with Venice.
 In any case, Venice was also uncommitted to the war, largely due to fear of direct Spanish intervention.

-On 6 November, a truce was signed and on 28 November, demobilisation began.
+On 6 November, a truce was signed.
+On 28 November, six days after the Spanish and Venetian armadas directly collided in the Battle of Ragusa, demobilisation began.
 However, peace talks were prolonged and the Netherlands continued to recruit soldiers.

-The Treaty of Peace concluded through the mediation of Philip III, Holy Roman Emperor Matthias, Archduke Ferdinand of Austria and the Republic of Venice (now known as the Preliminary Treaty of Paris and the Treaty of Madrid) resolved that pirates would be driven from the maritime areas of the House of Austria.
-The Venetians returned to their Imperial and Royal Majesty all the places occupied by them in Istria and Friuli.

-The Venetians, did, however, achieve the expulsion of Uskoks by Mark and at the same time, the recognition of their sovereignty over the Gulf.
-Nevertheless, the overall picture was bleak: in the early 1600s, Friuli was in misery, famine, fever, livestock diseases, and incursions of wolves.